-Jerald G. Fishman, 66, has served as a director since 1998.
-Mr. Fishman has been President and Chief Executive Officer of Analog Devices, Inc. since 1996, and previously was President and Chief Operating Officer from 1991.
-Mr. Fishman has served for the past twenty years as a member of the Board of Directors of Analog Devices, and for the past eleven years as a member of the Board of Directors of Xilinx, Inc. We believe Mr. Fishman's qualifications to sit on our Board of Directors include over four decades of experience in the high-technology industry, with more than thirty years of executive management experience at a publicly-traded semiconductor manufacturer.
+Jerald G. Fishman, 67, has served as a director since 1998.
+Mr. Fishman has been Chief Executive Officer of Analog Devices, Inc. since 1996, and previously was President of Analog Devices from 1991 to 2012, and served as Chief Operating Officer of Analog Devices from 1991 to 1996.
+Mr. Fishman has served for the past twenty-one years as a member of the Board of Directors of Analog Devices, and for the past twelve years as a member of the Board of Directors of Analog Devices Mr. Fishman's qualifications to sit on our Board of Directors include his four decades of experience in the high-technology industry, including thirty-one years of executive management experience at a publicly-traded semiconductor manufacturer.

-Theodor Krantz, 69, has served as a director since 2007.
+Theodor Krantz, 70, has served as a director since 2007.
 Mr. Krantz has been Vice President of Airmar Technology Corporation since May 2011, and previously was President from 2000.
 He served as President, and later Chief Executive Officer, of Velcro Industries from 1984 to 1999.
 Mr. Krantz also serves, and has served for more than ten years, as a member of the Boards of Directors and Audit Committees of Hitchiner Manufacturing Company and Control Air, Inc. Mr. Krantz holds a B.A. from Princeton University, and an M.B.A. from Harvard University.
 We believe Mr. Krantz's qualifications to sit on our Board of Directors include his extensive executive leadership experience and his accounting and financial management expertise.